fragaria/karmen-docs/docs/pill-getting-started.md

 work properly, you will need to mount your Pill to the 3D printer itself or somewhere near it so that it has a clear view to your printer's bed.

-One nice solution is attaching the Pill using a 3D-printed plastic mount **directly to the printer heatbed**.
-If you're an happy owner of Prusa MK3, we already have a [mount ready for you on Thingiverse](https://www.thingiverse.com/thing:4267454).
-Just go ahead, grab it and print it (we recommend white or red PETG!).
-Once you have it finished, you should be able to mount Karmen Pill to the edge below the heatbed so that your Pill will move back and forth whenever the heatbed moves.
-We think this is the best location possible since it allows for a nice view: distance from Pill camera to extruder is quite similar most of the time.
+To simplify this, we are continually building up a collection of **ready-made designs** that can be 3D-printed easily.
+See the [collection on Thingiverse](https://www.thingiverse.com//tag:karmen), pick the design for your printer brand and print it—we recommend white or red PETG!

 !> We kindly ask our community members to **share their customized Pill holder models with us**.
-We will gladly mention them right here at this docs site.
+If you have a design that others can benefit from, ping us on [info@karmen.tech](mailto:info@karmen.tech) and we will gladly add it to our official collection.
+Or just add the `karmen` tag to your Thingiverse design.

 ### Connecting